benchenas/BenchENAS/README.md

 - Regularized_Evo: [Regularized Evolution for Image Classfier Architecture Search](https://arxiv.org/abs/1802.01548v7)

 ## Citing
+View the [published paper](https://ieeexplore.ieee.org/document/9697075).
+If you use or reference BenchENAS, please cite:
 ```python
 @ARTICLE{9697075,
   author={Xie, Xiangning and Liu, Yuqiao and Sun, Yanan and Yen, Gary G. and Xue, Bing and Zhang, Mengjie},